 The Native American women might find this book somewhere relatable as it follows the history and myths of the native American society.

-These were some of the books my Native American friends suggested to me, and I loved them.
-I got to know a lot more about the native community than I already did.
-I would recommend all other native American people to give it a read, especially the younger generation, to know more about their history.
+These were some of the books I think should be read atleast once by Native Americans.
+I haven’t read much of these books however, I would recommend all other native American people to give it a read, especially the younger generation, to know more about their history.